 HN: firstname.lastname@example.org or (024) 37245945

-We are continuing to monitor the situation closely and communicate with students through our Student Update emails as new information becomes available.
+The University is continuing to monitor the situation closely, and regularly communicates with students through emails as new information becomes available.
 This page will be updated regularly with the latest information.

 For all media enquiries, please contact: email@example.com